zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 table of numbers.
 With this histogram we can approximate the number of individuals in any given interval.
 For example, there are approximately 30 individuals (~2%) with a resting heart rate greater than 100, and another ~30 with a resting heart rate below 60.

-The probability distribution we see above approximates one that is very common in nature: the bell curve, also known as the **normal distribution** or Gaussian distribution.
+The histogram above approximates one that is very common in nature: the bell curve, also known as the **normal distribution** or Gaussian distribution.

 ~~~